BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_04_sequence.md

 or you may want to move that computation to another thread (see [AsyncThreadedAction](tutorial-advanced/asynchronous_nodes.md) tutorial).

-A derived class of __StatefulAsyncAction__ must override the following virtual methods, instead of `tick()`:
+A derived class of __StatefulActionNode__ must override the following virtual methods, instead of `tick()`:

 - __NodeStatus onStart()__: called when the Node was in IDLE state.